The basics of decoupling capacitors

 Combined with some upstream “bulk” capacitance on the voltage supply side, the setup works remarkably well:

 That said, it must be underscored that a ferrite bead doesn’t eliminate noise; it merely contains it to the side it originated from.
-It can shield analog circuitry from digital switching artifacts, or it can protect the MCU from noise originating elsewhere.
+It can shield analog circuitry from digital switching artifacts, or it can protect the MCU from noise originating elsewhere; in all cases, it must be followed by a decoupling capacitor to provide some power reserve for downstream circuitry.

 A related trick is to put small ferrite beads on MCU output lines; this takes the edge off fast-rising square wave signals, and can reduce needless currents and spurious radio frequency emissions when operating slower buses such as I²C or SPI.